solidify/azure-devops-backup-tool-docs/backup.md

 #### Verify the configuration file in use

-Let us verify that the pipeline has succesfully picked up our new custom configuration file.
+Let us verify that the pipeline has successfully picked up our new custom configuration file.

 Go ahead and **edit** the pipeline, and set the `System.Debug` property to `true`, like in the below screenshot: